 23.2.4.3 Taking advantage of opportunities to sell at a higher price or buy at a lower price in a market other than an ISO Administered Market shall not be deemed a form of withholding or otherwise inconsistent with competitive conduct.

 23.2.4.4 The ISO and the Market Monitoring Unit shall monitor the ISO Administered Markets for other categories of conduct, whether by a single firm or by multiple firms acting in concert, that have material effects on prices or guarantee payments in an ISO Administered Market.
 The ISO shall: (i) seek to amend the foregoing list as may be appropriate, in accordance with the procedures and requirements for amending the Plan, to include any such conduct that would substantially distort or impair the competitiveness of any of the ISO Administered Markets; and (ii) seek such other authorization to mitigate the effects of such conduct from the FERC as may be appropriate.
 The responsibilities of the Market Monitoring Unit that are addressed in this section of the Mitigation Measures are also addressed in Section 30.4.6.2.2 of Attachment O.

+23.2.4.5 Merchant Transmission Facilities (“MTF”) — the ISO shall monitor Electric Facilities that are MTF subject to the ISO’s operational control for the following categories of conduct: (i) physical or economic withholding of the opportunity to schedule transmission service over the MTF, where such withholding may have a material effect on prices or guarantee payments in the ISO Administered Markets; and (ii) under-delivery of scheduled Energy in Real Time, where such under-delivery may have a material effect on prices or guarantee payments in the ISO Administered Markets.
+If the ISO identifies conduct that violates either of the standards specified in this Section 23.2.4.5, and that the ISO determines is inconsistent with competitive behavior, it shall inform its Market Monitoring Unit of the behavior it identified for possible referral to FERC’s Office of Enforcement.